A step-by-step guide - Chemical damage tool

 Select Modules from the start-up page and then select Incorrect relative humidity or Incorrect temperature as agents of deterioration.
 A list of deterioration processes for which risk may be quantitatively assessed by means of available tools is displayed.
 Select the Chemical degradation tool.

-• press Relative lifetimes to calculate relative lifetimes expected for three categories of low stability materials
+• press Relative lifetimes – data-based or Relative lifetimes – constant climate to calculate relative lifetimes expected for four categories of low stability materials,

-• press Lifetime-paper to calculate lifetime of unstable paper materials
+• press Lifetime – paper to calculate the lifetime of unstable paper materials,

-• press Lifetime-cellulose acetate to calculate lifetime of cellulose acetate undergoing hydrolitic decomposition
+• press Lifetime – cellulose acetate to calculate the lifetime of cellulose acetate undergoing hydrolytic decomposition,

 Relative lifetimes

-Relative lifetimes of paper materials, cellulose acetate or a general category of low stability organic materials are displayed for each selected data set together with the average levels of relative humidity and temperature over the period covered by the data.
+Relative lifetimes of paper materials/canvas, cellulose acetate, poly(vinyl chloride), or a general category of low-stability organic materials are displayed for each selected data set together with the average levels of relative humidity and temperature over the period covered by the data.

-You can use Constant climate calculator at selected constant environmental conditions.
-Enter values of temperature and relative humidity of interest and press Calculate relative lifetimes.
+You can use Relative lifetimes – constant climate at selected constant environmental conditions.
+Enter the values of temperature and relative humidity of interest and press Calculate relative lifetimes.

 Enter the name of your paper material, its current and critical polymerization degrees of cellulose DP and its acidity – reflected in the cold water extract pH value.
 Press Calculate lifetime.
 Lifetimes of the paper material are displayed for each data set selected.